Blog

 The subject line is the first impression teachers will get of your brand and your marketing message.
 A well-written subject line should be concise, attention-grabbing, and relevant.

 Did you know that 47% of recipients open an email based on the subject line alone?
-As it’s the first thing a teacher sees in their inbox, your subject line plays a crucial role in encouraging opens.
+As it’s the first thing a teacher

 3. Provide value from the start

-4. Keep your content concise and readable
+4. Keep your content concise and digestible

 5. Use testimonials to build trust